mhc-metrics-lab/mhc-metrics-lab.github.io/content/_index.md

       text: |
         <br>

-        The **METRICS Lab** at Mount Holyoke College has been supporting team based research at the intersection of Sociology and Data Science since 2022.
+        The Mount Holyoke College **metrics lab** at has been supporting team based research at the intersection of Sociology and Data Science since 2022.

   - block: collection
     content: